Hyapatia Lee: Personal life

 Lee views Hyapatia as a particular personality that allowed her to perform.
 She met and married Bud Lee, with whom she bought land in rural southern Indiana, where she has lived since.
 The couple had two children, whom she homeschooled at their Indiana home.
-In 1993 she retired from the industry and separated from Bud the same year.
+In 1993, she retired from the industry and separated from Bud the same year.
 She has since remarried and had another child.
+Lee has referred to herself as a "Blessed Woman" of the Lost River Band of the Cherokees, an unrecognized Cherokee heritage group in Mitchell, Indiana.